Lab Architecture

 • node-hp-1, node-hp-2 and node-hp-3 running on HP Elitedesk 800 G3 (16GB)

-A couple of LAN switches (8 Gigabit ports + 5 Gigabit ports) used to provide L2 connectivity to the cluster nodes.
-L3 connectivity and internet access is provided by a router/firewall (gateway) running on Raspberry Pi 4B (2GB).
+A LAN switch (16 Gigabit ports) used to provide L2 connectivity to the cluster nodes.
+L3 connectivity and internet access is provided by a router/firewall (gateway) running OpenWRT on Raspberry Pi 4B (2GB) or GL-iNet Slate Plus (GL-A1300).

 gateway also provides networking services to my lab network: